hindutva/hindutva.github.io/main/rivals/abe-disease/zombie-cult/anti-pagan/charity.md

 ---
 title: Charity sham
 ---
+## Intro
+- Social and medical work was/ is used by the missionaries to prepare the ground for conversion.
+- Though Christian propaganda may use the following creed to spread "1.
+Do good to your neighbours.
+2. Forgive your enemies.
+3. Spread my message all over.", we have noted that Christianity is far more sinister.

+## Mother Teresa, the angel from hell
+- Christopher Hitchens [says](http://www.slate.com/articles/news_and_politics/fighting_words/2003/10/mommie_dearest.html): "MT was not a friend of the poor.
+She was a friend of poverty.
+She said that suffering was a gift from God. ...
+Many more people are poor and sick because of the life of MT: Even more will be poor and sick if her example is followed.
+She was a fanatic, a fundamentalist, and a fraud, and a church that officially protects those who violate the innocent has given us another clear sign of where it truly stands on moral and ethical questions."
+- Regarding the abysmal quality of care for her poor patients, we have plenty of testimony from disillusioned volunteers. \[CH's [documentary shot](https://www.youtube.com/watch?v=65JxnUW7Wk4#t=382).\] Mother Teresa herself referred to the facilities as "Houses of the Dying".
+    - [Lancet published](http://www.thelancet.com/journals/lancet/article/PIIS0140-6736%2894%2991759-0/fulltext) a critical account of the care in Mother Teresa's facilities in 1994.
+[An academic Canadian study](http://www.nouvelles.umontreal.ca/udem-news/news/20130301-mother-teresa-anything-but-a-saint.html) from a couple of years ago found fault with "her rather dubious way of caring for the sick etc..
+- Baptisms of the dying: In a speech at the Scripps Clinic in California in January 1992, she said: "Something very beautiful... not one has died without receiving the special ticket for St. Peter, as we call it.
+We call baptism ticket for St. Peter.
+We ask the person, do you want a blessing by which your sins will be forgiven and you receive God?
+They have never refused.
+So 29,000 have died in that one house \[in Kalighat\] from the time we began in 1952."
+- As a general liar: [here](http://indiafacts.co.in/expose-mother-teresas-deceptions-demagoguery/).

 ## Rome
 - Julian to Arsacius, High-priest of Galatia (362, on his way to Antioch in June?]